MONDAY, DECEMBER 1

 Your content goes here.
 Edit or remove this text inline or in the module Content settings.
 You can also style every aspect of this content in the module Design settings and even apply custom CSS to this text in the module Advanced settings.

-Future-Proofing Our Institutions
+Future-Proofing Our Institutions (Magnificent 5)

 Our most trusted institutions—banks, schools, community organizations, and even government systems—are being tested by rapid technological change, shifting demographics, and evolving public expectations.
 Institutions are being challenged by demographic decline, governance gaps, and issues of trust in their very existence.
 The current conditions call into question whether these cornerstones of society can evolve to meet today’s challenges while preparing for tomorrow’s opportunities.